nimdone/nimdone-88471/src/pages/blog/sales-as-service.md

 title: Research methods
 subtitle: ''
 excerpt: >-
-  We conducted a survey with our early users to assess how much time they were spending making a 40 slide presentation on a familiar topic.
+  We are conducting a survey with our early users to assess how much time they were spending making a 40 slide presentation on a familiar topic.
 Average time spent was recorded and compared to the average time spent making the same presentation with nimdone
 author: src/data/authors/jane-doe.yaml